Maths at Upton Westlea

 Mathematics in the Early Years

 Planning is taken from the White Rose Scheme for Reception.
-Staff within Nursery and Reception use the Development Matters document to plan and enhance Continuous Provision activities to support the children’s learning within Number with SSM topics being planned for during the year.
+Staff within Nursery and Reception use the Development Matters document to plan and enhance Continuous Provision activities to support the children's learning within Number, with Shape, Space and Measure topics being planned for during the year.
 Within Nursery, the areas and activities covered can be found within the half termly pacers and weekly planning.
 For Reception, the overview of the White Rose being taught can be found on the LTP for Maths with activities and additional information included.
-In lessons, the children are taught Maths in range of practical ways in both adult led and adult directed tasks.
-During child initiated play children are encouraged to develop their mathematical skills; all areas include an element of both number and SSM where appropriate.
-Cross curricular links are made where ever possible and areas enhanced to provide challenge for pupils, giving children the opportunities to apply their skills in a range of different contexts.
+In lessons, the children are taught Maths in a range of practical ways in both adult led and adult directed tasks.
+During child initiated play, children are encouraged to develop their mathematical skills; all areas include an element of both number and SSM where appropriate.
+Cross curricular links are made wherever possible and areas enhanced to provide challenge for pupils, giving children the opportunities to apply their skills in a range of different contexts.
+Reception also complete the Mastering Number Programme.
+Mastering Number is a programme that supports the children's understanding of number and helps to support deepening their understanding within daily sessions.

 Mathematics at KS1 and KS2